DinographicPixels/.github/profile/README.md

 - Secret Project#1 (development halted–paused, state: pretty good)
 - Wazowski Memer (2020-2021, offline, verified Discord virtual currency game application inspired by Dank Memer)
 - PixelsCard (2020, abandoned concept, a more flexible and adapted design alternative to Trello, for AMA)
+- dinographicpixels-launcher (2021, archived, launcher for DP games, including WFH)
 - DPWShorts (2021, deprecated, miscellaneous tools, including a simple temporary database, handy coloerful console logging..)
+- Update-Notifier-ND (2021, archived, managing library check-for-updates)
 - Secret Project#2 (2021–now, WIP, continuity of WM)
 - emitterbuilder (2022, a simple, easy to use event emitter, useful for internal projects, deprecated)
 - Translations for Secret Project#2
+- Secret Project#2's website
 - [TouchGuild](https://touchguild.com) (2022–now, active development & maintenance)
 - TouchGuild's website (2022–now)
+- TouchGuild generated docs (2022–now)
 - GuildedAPI-Types.ts (2022–now, Guilded API typings, used as a base for TouchGuild's development)
 - BotBuddies (2023, acquired, team abandoned the project)
-- CPPTG (2023, base library for interfacing with Guilded using C++, API coverage required, development halted)
+- CPPTG (2023, experimental base library for interfacing with Guilded using C++, API coverage required, development halted)
 - Dinographic TouchGuild Data & Analytics API (2024–now, active maintenance and usage, an API required to make TouchGuild's experience better for developers)

 > This list is most likely to be missing private projects, and unlisted projects..

 > Most of our projects are **not** open-source, repositories below are the open-source projects that we have.

+> Last updated: 12/20/24

 #### Links: